-

 A 10" silver stainless steel skillet with Ceraforce XTREME ceramic nonstick coating for mess-free food release.

-Pros: even heating, durable, non-stick
+Pros: even heating, easy to clean, durable

 -